 I like to cook some angel hair pasta or cheesy polenta to soak up all that yummy sauce.
 Or you can leave out the pasta and add it to your list of low carb chicken recipes!
 It’s truly one of my favorite chicken dishes.
 And once you try it I know you’ll agree.

 I’m super excited for you to make this Chicken Cannelloni recipe, or like my friends at Parks and Rec might say, “Chicky Chicky Can Can.”

 I know it will soon become a top 10 chicken dinner in your house and one of your favorite easy weeknight dinners as well!
 Enjoy!

 Tender and juicy and full of so much yummy flavor!

 - 20-30 toothpicks

-- Simmer covered for about 10 minutes or until chicken temp reads at least 165.
+Add the chicken back to the sauté pan and simmer covered for about 10 minutes, or until chicken temp reads at least 165.

 When pounding the chicken breast, place them on a piece of parchment paper and cover with plastic or place them between two pieces of plastic wrap - then pound it out.

 *If the chicken breasts are on the smaller side, then there's no need to cut in half after you have pounded them out.
 However, you'll need more chicken to make the 8 servings in this recipe!

 Check out these other amazing chicken dinner recipes!